By Dr. Deepak Kapoor, President of Advanced Urology Centers of New York

 Sexually Transmitted Disease (STD)

 An alarming number of sexually transmitted diseases have been diagnosed in recent years, as seniors are having unprotected sex.
 According to the Centers for Disease Control and Prevention, chlamydia infections among Americans more than 65 years old rose by 31 percent while syphilis cases increased by 52 percent in the same age group.
+These numbers show that seniors are more prone to getting STD-s, as they are having sex without protection more often.
+These statistics are dangerous, because sexually transmitted diseases such as chlamydia are sometimes asymptomatic.
+In order to prevent furtherance of this disease, consider taking chlamydia testing, whenever you have unprotected sex, or your partner has infection.
+Chlamydia can be cured by antibiotics, so you can avoid undesirable consequences, whenever you learn about the presence of the bacteria.

 Have Abnormal Symptoms?